adamrangwala/DirCity_Directory_Crop-out-with-Key-Lines/README.md

 # Minneapolis City Directory OCR Project

-A comprehensive Python pipeline for digitizing historical Minneapolis city directories from 1900, converting scanned images into structured, searchable data.
+A WIP Python pipeline for digitizing historical Minneapolis city directories from 1900, converting scanned images into structured, searchable data.

 ## 🎯 Project Overview

 This project automates the extraction and digitization of historical city directory data, transforming scanned directory pages into machine-readable text and structured data.
-Think of it as giving new life to century-old phone books—turning static images into searchable databases of historical residents, addresses, and occupations.

 ### What This Project Does